-Relevance to program goals (50 points)
+Relevance to program goals (40 points)

-- Is the project located in and coordinated with a Fish Habitat Partnership? - Are recreational, cultural, subsistence, or non-commercial fishing partners actively engaged? - Does the project focus on habitat conservation, restoration, or research for saltwater or diadromous species? - Will the project result in improved fish habitat availability, quality, or understanding? - Does the project involve partners from groups underrepresented in the recreational fishing community?
+- Is the project located in and coordinated with a Fish Habitat Partnership? - Are recreational, cultural, subsistence, or non-commercial fishing partners actively engaged? - Does the project focus on habitat conservation, restoration, or protection for recreationally important saltwater or diadromous species? - Will the project result in improved fish habitat availability, quality, or understanding for future restoration or protection? - Does the project involve partners from groups underrepresented in the recreational fishing community?